t3ramos/ELO_Javadoc_Analyzer/README.md

 # ELO Javadoc Scraper

 A Python script that scrapes ELO Javadoc documentation and converts it into Markdown format.
-This tool is designed to make ELO's Java API documentation more accessible and easier to read.
+This tool is designed to make ELO's Java API documentation more accessible and easier to read for AI.

 ## Features